pravinchandankhede/pravinchandankhede.github.io/_posts/2023-11-10-AngularCache.md

 In this blog post, I will explain about various caching strategies in Angular, using a portfolio application for a fictional firm called "Fast Investments."
 This application includes modules for banking, stocks, and mutual funds.

-> This sample application builds on the code developed in the previous blog post on Angular Modules.
+> **Info** This sample application builds on the code developed in the previous blog post on Angular Modules.
 If you haven't read that post, you can find it here: [Angular Modules](https://pravinchandankhede.github.io/posts/AngularModules/).
-{: .notice--info}
+{: .prompt-info }

 ## Importance of Caching